Rassibassi/CampusNetDrop/README.md

 Compiled Windows and Mac OSX versions can be downloaded here:

-[Windows Version](http://moebergjones.de/cndrop/CampusNetDrop-Windows.zip "Windows Version") If you copy it into your C:\where\ever directory, you have to run it as admin.
+[Windows Version](http://moebergjones.de/cndrop/CampusNetDrop-Windows.zip "Windows Version") Copy it into your user folder.
+If you copy it into your C:\where\ever directory, you have to run it as admin.

 [Mac Version](http://moebergjones.de/cndrop/CampusNetDrop-Mac.zip "Mac Version")